chinz14/chinmay-portfolio/README.md

 This the portfolio website of my tech stack.
 I curretly graduated from the NMAMIT,Nitte and I persued a degree in Computer Sciencd and engineering.

-for now I know ,
+for now I know

 1) JavaScript
-2)react
+2) react